-Sidney Gorman Endowment Scholarship (for beginning teachers)
+Sidney Gorman Endowment Scholarship

-Sidney Gorman’s family established this scholarship to honor Sidney, who served as Foreign Language Teacher in Alameda County.
+Sidney Gorman’s family established this scholarship to honor Sidney, who served as World Language Teacher in Alameda County.
 Sidney’s contributions to the profession were cut short by her untimely death.
 She had a tremendous impact on the professional lives of many of our colleagues, especially those new teachers in need of mentoring.

-Sylvia Jones Legacy Scholarship (for mid-career teachers)
+Sylvia Jones Legacy Scholarship

-Sylvia Jones was a teacher, a supervisor, a CLTA past president and Conference Coordinator, and California Foreign Language Project (now CWLP) leader, in addition to her other many remarkable achievements.
+Sylvia Jones was a teacher, a supervisor, a CLTA past president and Conference Coordinator, and California World Language Project (CWLP) leader, in addition to her other many remarkable achievements.
 Sylvia’s remarkable life is immortalized with this legacy scholarship founded according to her wishes by her husband, Vernon, and her son, Norman.

 The Sylvia Jones Memorial Scholarship supports one or more mid-career teachers to attend Summer Seminar each year.